tb1337/paperless-api/README.md

 #-> 5 documents are currently stored for correspondent 1.
 ```

-The code above executes just one http request, but achieves the same:
+The code above executes just one http request, and achieves the same:

 `GET` `https://localhost:8000/api/documents/?page=1&correspondent__id=1`

+> [!TIP]
+> The `reduce` context works with all previously mentioned methods: `__aiter__`, `all` and `pages`.

 > [!NOTE]
 > There are many filters available, _PyPaperless_ doesn't provide a complete list.
 I am working on that.
 At the moment, you must use the Django Rest framework http endpoint of Paperless-ngx in your browser and play around with the **Filter** button on each resource.
 >
 > Paperless-ngx simply ignores filters which don't exist and treats them as no filter instead of raising errors, be careful.

-> [!TIP]
-> The `reduce` context works with all previously mentioned methods: `__aiter__`, `all` and `pages`.

 ### Manipulating data

 _PyPaperless_ offers creation, update and deletion of resource items.
-These features are enabled where it makes sense, Paperless-ngx itself offers full CRUD functionality.
+These features are enabled where it makes (at least for me) sense, Paperless-ngx itself offers full CRUD functionality.
 Please check the [resource features](#resource-features) table at the top of this README.
-If you need CRUD for another resource, let me know and open an [issue](https://github.com/tb1337/paperless-api/issues) with your specific use-case.
+If you need CRUD for another resource, please let me know and open an [issue](https://github.com/tb1337/paperless-api/issues) with your specific use-case.

 #### Creating new items